jcheron/vhServer/README.md

 ```
 This runs **vhServer** on  the 9001 TCP port

-To change the port at startup
+For changing the port at startup
 ``` bash
 java -jar vhServer.jar 9005
 ```